ltelab/disdrodb/docs/source/installation.rst

 The pre-commit hooks are scripts executed automatically in every commit to identify simple code quality issues.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, DISDRODB only tests that the code to be committed complies with black’s format style.
+Currently, DISDRODB tests that the code to be committed complies with `black’s  <https://github.com/psf/black>`__ format style and the `ruff <https://github.com/charliermarsh/ruff>`__ linter.

-In case that the commit is aborted, you only need to run black agains you code.
+In case that the commit is aborted, you only need to run `black`and `ruff` through your code.
-This can be done by running ``black .`` or ``pre-commit run --all-files``.
+This can be done by running ``black .`` and ``ruff check .`` or alternatively with ``pre-commit run --all-files``.
 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).

 .. note::
 	To maintain consitency, we use Black version `22.8.0` (as defined into `.pre-commit-config.yaml`).
 Make sure to stick to version.